M4dNation/gpm/README.md

 I personnaly use a **global configuration**, considerating I don't have to change my naming during my git usage, no matter the project I work on (but default is **local** inside the configuration file).

+If you want to clone an already existing repository, you can use the **clone** command.
+It will ask you for the remote address of the repository, and then clone it wherever you want to.

 #### Configuration remote functionnality

-You can skip this section if you don't want to use a remote website to handle your git information such as Github or Bitbucket (this would be a terrible mistake ! :) ).
+You can skip this section if you don't want to use a remote website to handle your git information such as Github or Bitbucket (this would be a terrible mistake !).

 A lot of developers use remote website to handle their git configuration, in order to find informations the easiest way possible.
 The most known of this website is Github : http://github.com .